 If you’re not careful, it’s easy to confuse probiotics and prebiotics, since a single letter differentiates the two.
 But although they work together to maintain gut health, these two microbes differ greatly in purpose and structure.
+You can read our prebiotic foods guide to learn more.
+It is also important to learn about the top probiotic foods.

 What Are Prebiotics?